Portmarnock Beach, Portmarnock,Co Dublin

 History

-While the dunes and surf are the main draw today, Portmarnock holds a proud place in aviation lore.
+Portmarnock’s name comes from the Irish Port Mearnóg, meaning “the bank of Saint Mernoc”.
+The dunes and surf are the main draw today, but the strand also holds a proud place in early aviation history.
 On 23 June 1930 pioneering Australian aviator Charles Kingsford Smith used the soft sand as a makeshift runway for the Southern Cross, launching the second westbound trans‑Atlantic flight.
-A striking Eccentric Orbit sculpture at the northern end commemorates this historic flight, blending bronze, limestone and stainless steel.
-The town’s aviation heritage is also celebrated by a limestone‑bronze monument near the beach, reminding visitors of the daring early flights that took off from this quiet strand.
+The aircraft took off from the beach and continued on to complete a circumnavigation of the globe.
+A striking Eccentric Orbit sculpture at the northern end, erected in 2002, commemorates this historic flight.
+A limestone‑bronze monument near the beach also marks the aviation link, featuring a bronze relief of the Southern Cross and an inscription detailing the 1930 launch.

 The adjacent Portmarnock Golf Club, founded in the 19th century, has hosted the Irish Open twenty‑nine times and is regularly cited as one of the world’s finest links courses.
 Its proximity adds a touch of elite sport to the otherwise relaxed beach atmosphere.